Metrics on completely positive maps via noncommutative geometry: Preliminaries

 where $i_{\rm max}$ and $i_\delta$ are the respective inclusions of $A \odot B$.
 By continuity of all the $*$-homomorphisms involved, and density of $A \odot B$, we get that $q_\delta$ is surjective for any $C^*$-norm $\delta$.
 A $C^*$-algebra $A$ is \emph{nuclear} if $q_\delta$ is injective for all $C^*$-algebras $B$ and any $C^*$-norm $\delta$ on $A \odot B$.
 By Takesaki's Theorem, we can equivalently say that $A$ is nuclear if $A \otimes_{\rm max} B$ is $*$-isomorphic to $A \otimes_{\rm min} B$ for every $C^*$-algebra $B$.
 In this case we will simply use the notation $A \otimes B$ to refer to the completion of $A \odot B$ in the necessarily unique $C^*$-norm on $A \odot B$.

 By a \emph{trace} $\tau$ on a $C^*$-algebra $B$ we will mean that $\tau$ is a nonzero tracial positive functional on $B$.
-In the event that $\tau$ is normalized, hence a state on $B$, we will call $\tau$ a \emph{tracial state}.
-We make this distinction to ease the exposition, and in the case where we discuss matrix algebras, $M_n(\bbC)$, the most natural trace to consider is the unnormalized one.
+When $\tau$ is normalized, hence a state on $B$, we will call $\tau$ a \emph{tracial state}.
+We make this distinction to ease the exposition, and in the case where we discuss matrix algebras, $M_n(\bbC)$, the most natural trace to consider is the canonical (unnormalized) one.